 Quotas and landings stabilized in 1994 when the PUHA voluntarily adopted an Individual Quota (IQ) program.
 The implementation of the IQ program was beneficial for the BC Red Sea Urchin industry since it promoted safety and allowed harvesters to focus on quality rather than quantity.
-DFO officially implemented the IQ program in 1996 and quotas remained relatively constant until 2006.
+DFO officially implemented the IQ program in 1996 and quotas remained relatively constant until

+2006.
 A significant reduction in landings started in 2006 and for many years the Total Allowable Catch (TAC) was not completed.
 This was due to increased competition from other countries supplying urchin roe to the Japanese market - mainly from an illegal, unreported, unregulated Russian fishery.
-Landings increased significantly between 2013 and 2016 to between 60% and 80% of the coastwide TAC but has since declined to approximately 60% over the last few seasons.
+Landings increased significantly between 2013 and 2016 to between 60% and 80% of the coastwide TAC but has since declined to approximately 50% over the last few seasons.
 This decline has been due mainly to weather issues and gonad quality.

-Red Sea Urchins are important to coastal First Nations, who harvest them for food, social and ceremonial purposes.
-Harvesting is mainly opportunistic associated with extreme tides.
 Recreational harvest of Red Sea Urchins is undocumented but effort is considered to be minimal.